 - The Appalachian Supply Chain Club offers student members opportunities to interact with industry professionals, while promoting career and professional development with networking and community involvement.
 Students who become members of ASCC are also student members of the following global professional societies: ASCM, CSCMP and ISM.

 - The SCM program recognizes the value of real-world experience.
 Therefore, students are strongly encouraged to participate in an internship.

-- Students can take IT Certification tests before they graduate, including Network+, Security+, CCNA, and CISSP.
-Students have an opportunity to obtain their Six Sigma Green Belt Certification after completing the Six Sigma and Quality Management course.
+- Students have an opportunity to obtain their Six Sigma Green Belt Certification after completing the Six Sigma and Quality Management course.

-- This program has a 95% job placement rate.
-Projected growth for both Computer Information Systems and Supply Chain Management careers is consistently growing (over 20% through 2020 according to the Bureau of Labor Statistics).
-Entry-level salaries among the highest of all business disciplines – averaging over $55,000 per year with median starting salaries of $60,000 excluding signing bonuses.
+- This program has a 92% job placement rate.
+Projected growth for supply chain management careers is consistently growing (over 20% through 2020 according to the Bureau of Labor Statistics).
+Entry-level salaries are among the highest of all business disciplines.

 - Study abroad trips are led by department faculty.
-Classes have recently visited Germany, Spain, China, Japan, Costa Rica and others.
+Classes have recently visited India, Costa Rica, and others.

 - Supply Chain Manager